Foundation Problems Repaired By Expert Foundation Repairmen

 Structural failure caused by heaving slabs result from movement in the underlying subgrade which the concrete lies on.
 The soil sink due to underground water erosion and natural settling and usually will cause cracking and heaving concrete.
 The concrete itself may also be subject to internal stresses because of poor consolidation areas of different depths of the slab, and will crack where there is least resistance in that slab.

 Slab cracks can be caused by a variety of things like excessive water next to the foundation, and can be repaired and landscaped with no other repairs needed.
 Most slab cracks on interior floors are heaved concrete and are slightly higher than the other areas around the crack and will need to be ground down to all allow for wood flooring, tile, carpet or laminate flooring.
-Concrete Repairman LLC will estimate and quote the cost of these repairs and have the solutions for these foundation problems.
+Our Expert Foundation Repairmen will estimate and quote the cost of these repairs and have the solutions for these foundation problems.
 We grind concrete floors and patch cracks using high grade patch material installed by qualified repair masons.

 Slab Settlement Cracks